Why is it important?

 We engage academics, policymakers and other stakeholders to build understanding around the need and opportunities for mitigation action across different sectors, and to ensure they are up-to-date with the latest evidence and research needs on decarbonisation options.

-As part of this work, we convene a network of Imperial academics who are active in research related to deployment of electrification of heat.
-Bringing expertise from across several different disciplines - including engineering, finance and health - the network supports knowledge-sharing, with a focus on addressing policy challenges.
-If you are an Imperial researcher and would like to join this network, please get in contact.
+As part of this work, we convene a network of Imperial academics who are active in research related to energy technologies and systems.
+Bringing expertise from across several different disciplines – including engineering, finance and policy – the network supports discussion and knowledge-sharing, with a focus on addressing policy challenges and identifying emerging research priorities.
+If you are an Imperial researcher and would like to join this network, contact Cait Hewitt or Aidan Rhodes.

 Related content